SWISS WATER QUALITY

 Over the past decades, analytical instruments have continued to evolve.
 These can indicate ingredients down to the nanogram.
 For example, a single piece of sugar cubes dissolved in Lake Constance can be detected.
 Therefore, a much more detailed picture of the composition of water is emerging today and new trace substances are being discovered.
 This knowledge is central to drinking water monitoring and treatment: As we know our water better and better, necessary steps can be taken at an early stage to take action against unwanted substances.

 Modern analytical instruments show an increasingly detailed picture of drinking water.
 Knowledge of even the smallest amounts of trace substances helps to further improve quality.

 How much are micor- and nanograms?

-Trace substances are present in water in the form of micro- and nanograms.
-Data such as 100ng/l can look like a lot at first glance.
-However, this misleads us about the effects of such low concentrations: If you drink water with a concentration of 100 ng/l of the drug aspirin, a daily consumption of two litres would give you 700 years to absorb the dose of a single aspirin tablet if you consumed two litres a day.
+Trace substances are present in the range of micro- and nanogrammes in water.
+At first glance, this can look like a lot.
+The following example shows how to classify this almost unimaginably small unit of measurement: If you drink water with a concentration of 100ng/l of the drug aspirin, you would have a whole 700 years to absorb the dose of a single aspirin tablet if you consumed two litres a day.

 THE ORIGINS OF SWISS DRINKING WATER